 "The scenarios in which criminal conduct may be authorised are varied and the legal analysis will depend heavily on the facts of the particular case.
 It would be impossible to hypothesise as to the facts of any particular case and the legal analysis which would apply to that case."
 We recognise to that extent there is a need to be non -specific affording some latitude but examples exist from Northern Ireland where the intelligence practices of security forces in facilitating and directing serious crimes by informants damaged the rule of law.
 Parties there acted as if the law did not apply to them.
-The then Prime Minister David Cameron in 2012 admitted in relation to the death of the lawyer Pat Finucane that there were "shocking levels of state collusion."
+The then Prime Minister David Cameron in 2012 admitted in relation to the death of the lawyer, Pat Finucane that there were "shocking levels of state collusion."

 What the Bill sanctions is for such criminal acts to be carried out within the law, instead of outside of it.
-There are no limits on the types of criminal conduct that could be permitted under the authorisation.